Gifted-s/gifted-s.github.io/README.md

 ### **Acronis (Senior Software Engineer), Jan 2023 - Jan 2024**
 - Built a data pipeline that periodically collects and computes 45 metrics and sends it to the data warehouse for analysis, used by product managers to determine aspects of the product to improve.
-- Ensured a newly developed service, Advanced Automations, align with customer needs by coordinating meetings with the Acronis Customer Experience (ACEP) team
+- Ensured a newly developed service, Advanced Automation, align with customer needs by coordinating meetings with the Acronis Customer Experience (ACEP) team
 - Resolved 50+ bugs using Kubernetes pod logs, Kibana logs, Grafana and collaborating with the QA team,

 ---